 Estate tax strategies to consider

-At the beginning of 2013, Congress decided to keep the federal estate tax exclusion amount unchanged, which means that, because of inflation, the federal estate tax exclusion increased to $5,250,000 per person or $10,500,000 for a married couple that takes advantage of portability.
+In 2015, the federal estate tax exclusion increased to $5,430,000 per person or $10,860,000 for a married couple that takes advantage of portability.
 There may be a lower state estate exemption amount in your state.
 As a result, you may have a state estate tax liability but not a federal estate tax liability.
 If your estate may owe state estate taxes, federal estate taxes, or both, it may make sense to consult your tax adviser and estate planning attorney about an ILIT.

 Aside from being an administrative headache to accomplish in the nine months before estate taxes are due, selling assets can present problems.
 Your heirs may want to keep the home, jewelry, or other assets you have passed on but be forced to sell them to raise cash.
 Or the timing could be inopportune—a slumping stock market or depressed real estate values could force the estate to liquidate assets at low values.
 Another hazard of a forced sale is the potential to trigger income or capital gains taxes—in essence, forcing your heirs to pay additional taxes in order to settle the estate tax bill.

 A key advantage of an ILIT is that if the trust is set up and administered correctly, the assets owned by the ILIT will not be considered part of your estate for inheritance/estate tax purposes —meaning your heirs won’t have to pay estate or inheritance taxes on them.
-For 2013, gifts beyond the $14,000 annual exclusion from the federal gift tax reduce the federal lifetime gift and estate tax exclusion, currently set at $5,250,000 per person, and tax estates over that amount at a top effective rate of 40%.
+Premiums on the life insurance policy are paid by the trust, which means that the grantor must transfer sufficient money into the trust or pay directly on behalf of the trust to cover them.
+For 2015, gifts beyond the $14,000 annual exclusion from the federal gift tax reduce the federal lifetime gift and estate tax exclusion, currently set at $5,430,000 per person, and tax estates over that amount at a top effective rate of 40%.
 The reason insurance helps is because an ILIT uses gifts made to the trust to pay for insurance premiums.
 These gifts are removed from the estate, and the benefits paid out to your heirs will not be included as part of your estate for tax purposes.

 Another potential tax advantage of an ILIT—and of life insurance in general—is that a death benefit is not considered taxable income by the IRS.
 Contrast that to an inherited individual retirement account (IRA), where assets are withdrawn according to minimum required distribution rules, and the heirs have to pay income tax on the distributed gains from the IRA.